compressmodels/compressmodels.github.io/2025-06-20-problem-statement.md

 The core insight to formulating an algorithm results from two critical hypotheses.

 1. Some data is harder to classify than others.
-2. The decision to classify *some* data *can be* easier than that of the classification itself.
+2. The decision to classify *some* data as easy *can be* faster than that of the classification itself.

 With these two hypotheses in place, we create the following algorithm to solve this problem.